Context, Judgement, Deduction: Ceci n'est pas un topos

-Notice the difference between $\Delta \phi$ and $\mathsf{disp}(\phi)$, even though they might seem to be similar things, the first one given us the support of the subobject, while the second one gives us the subobject itself.
+Notice the difference between $\Delta \phi$ and $\disp_\phi$: even though they might seem to be similar things, the first one gives us the support of the subobject, while the second one gives us the subobject itself.

-\end{disc} As a result of this discussion, one can use the judgement calculus produced by this dependent type theory to simulate the internal logic of the topos, and the result will be consistent with the Mitchell-Bénabou language of the topos.
-For the rest of the section, we will not stress any more on this logical consequence of the existence of a dependent type theory, but the reader should keep it in mind.
+\end{rem} As a result of this discussion, one can use the judgement calculus produced by this dependent type theory to simulate the internal logic of the topos, and the result will be consistent with the Mitchell-Bénabou language of the topos.

+Let us give a few examples.
+Notice that we chose topoi as a very strong theory, but in fact \Cref{toposunit}, \Cref{toposid} show the \emph{modularity} of our approach, in a fashion very much affine to \cite{maietti2005modular}. \begin{lem} The pDTT induced by a topos $\ctg{E}$ has unit types in the sense of \Cref{unit}. \end{lem} \begin{proof} It suffices to show that we have functors $\ast$ and $\mathsf{1}$ making the following diagram commute and the square a pullback.

+Let us denote $!_X$ the unique map from $X$ to the terminal -- for the moment, elsewhere we have and we will use $X$ both for the object and the map to $1$.
+One can easily check that defining $\ast\colon X\mapsto !_X$, and in the obvious way on morphisms, and $\mathsf{1}\colon X\mapsto\top\circ\, !_X$, and in the obvious way on morphisms, does the job. \end{proof}

+\begin{lem} The pDTT induced by a topos $\ctg{E}$ has extensional identity types in the sense of \Cref{widtypes}. \end{lem} This can be proved in similarly as in \Cref{toposunit}, using equalizers.
+We take a bit of care in proving the following, instead. \begin{lem} The pDTT induced by a topos $\ctg{E}$ has dependent product types in the sense of \Cref{wpitypes}. \end{lem} \begin{proof} It suffices to show that we have functors $\lambda$ and $\Pi$ making the following diagram commute and the square a pullback.